alihussain03/Software-Design-And-Architecture-Specialization/DesignPatterns/README.md

               classes that represent the lexer, parser, and code generator.
 The Facade pattern allows you to create a facade that provides a simple interface to the compiler.
         - **Flyweight Pattern**
+            - The Flyweight pattern is a structural design pattern that allows you to share objects to reduce memory usage.
+It is useful when you need to create a large number of similar objects.
+The Flyweight pattern allows you to create a pool of shared objects that can be reused.
+The Flyweight pattern is useful when you need to create a large number of similar objects.
+For example, if you have a class that represents a character in a game, you might need to create a large number of characters.
+The Flyweight pattern allows you to create a pool of shared characters that can be reused.
+The Flyweight pattern is also useful when you need to create a large number of objects that have a lot of shared state.
+For example, if you have a class that represents a text editor, you might need to create a large number of text objects.
+The Flyweight pattern allows you to create a pool of shared text objects that can be reused.
+            - The key elements of the Flyweight Pattern are:
+                - Flyweight Interface – Defines the common interface for shared objects.
+                - Concrete Flyweight – Implements the flyweight interface and stores intrinsic (shared) state.
+                - Unshared Flyweight – Objects that cannot be shared and contain extrinsic state.
+                - Flyweight Factory – Manages a pool of flyweight objects and provides shared instances.
         - **Proxy Pattern**
     - **Behavioural Patterns:** focus on how objects distribute work and describe how each object does a single cohesive function.
 Behavioral patterns also focus on how independent objects work towards a common goal.